A Gauge Field Theory for Continuous Spin Tachyons: Massless limit

 Now the polarization tensors form finite dimensional representations of $SO(D-2)$ so that in 4 dimensions they carry integer helicities from $-\infty$ to $\infty$ which is the expected contents of a continuous spin particle for $\rho\not= 0$.
 Then $\Psi(\eta,x)$ describes a single continuous spin particle propagating on the hyperboloid and its first neighbourhood.

 If we take the limit $\rho\rightarrow 0$, which means from (\ref{d3}) that we have a reducible representation for massless particles, we find the polarizations tensors for massless fields with integer helicities from $-\infty$ to $\infty$.
 Notice however that this produces a very peculiar set of massless higher spin particles since all of them have the same momentum and propagate in the same direction.
 This happens because the fundamental field $\Psi(\eta,x)$ satisfies $\Box_x\Psi(\eta,x)=0$ so that all polarizations in (\ref{k1}) have the same momentum.
-On the other side if we go back to the action (\ref{2.1}) and start with $\rho=0$ from the beginning we can perform the $\eta^\mu$ integrals in the action to find out that it reduces to a sum of Fronsdal actions \cite{Rivelles:2014fsa}.
+On the other side if we go back to the action (\ref{2.1}) and start with $\rho=0$ from the beginning we can show that the field equation reduces to a sum of Fronsdal actions \cite{Rivelles:2014fsa}.
 In this situation the spacetime fields are independent of each other since each field has its own momentum.
-Back to the continuous spin case we see that this independence does not hold because for $\rho\not= 0$ the solution of the second equation in (\ref{a7}) relates polarization tensors of different orders, that is, it express the {\it minus} components of the polarization tensor to its {\it plus} and $i$ components \footnote{Recall that the $+$ components are gauged away by (\ref{i1}).}.
+Back to the continuous spin case we see that this independence does not hold because for $\rho\not= 0$ the solution of the second equation in (\ref{a7}) relates polarization tensors of different orders, that is, it express the {\it minus} components of the polarization tensor to its $+$ and $i$ components \footnote{Recall that the $+$ components are gauged away by (\ref{i1}).}.

-The BRST formulation for continuous spin particles can be obtained straightforwardly from the tachyonic case.
-We just set $m$ and $\xi$ to zero in all expressions and remove the integral in $\xi$.
-The BRST action is then

-with $\zeta$ being the gauge parameter as before.
-The nilpotent BRST and anti-BRST transformations are now